 Per FTC Regulations I would like to let you know that I do have affiliate links throughout this blog.
 The links provide me with a small percentage of commission but do not cost you anything extra.

-I (Rosemerry Blash) is also a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.”
+I (Rosemerry Blash) am also a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.”

 Wonderful Fall Read Alouds for teachers and homeschool parents.

 I know it may be a little early to think about Fall Read Alouds for the classroom, but maybe not.